Tractatus Theologico-Politicus: Reception and influence

-It is unlikely that Spinoza's Tractatus ever had political support of any kind, with attempts being made to suppress it even before Dutch magistrate Johan de Witt's murder in 1672.
-In 1673, it was publicly condemned by the Synod of Dordrecht (1673) and banned officially the following year.
+It is unlikely that Spinoza's Tractatus ever had political support of any kind, with attempts being made to suppress it even before Dutch republican magistrate Johan de Witt's murder in 1672.
+In 1673, it was publicly condemned by the Dutch Reformed Church's Synod of Dordrecht (1673) and officially banned the following year.
 Harsh criticism of the TTP began to appear almost as soon as it was published.
 One of the first, and most notorious, critiques was by Leipzig professor Jakob Thomasius in 1670.

-The British philosopher G. E. Moore suggested to Ludwig Wittgenstein that he title one of his works "Tractatus Logico-Philosophicus" as a homage to Spinoza's treatise.
+Conversely, the British philosopher G. E. Moore suggested to Ludwig Wittgenstein that he title one of his works "Tractatus Logico-Philosophicus" as an homage to Spinoza's treatise.